 Tolofa dearies and welcome to Thursday 21stMarch 2019.
 It is lovely to have you with us here in Paradise.
-I trusted you enjoyed you Return to Paradise Culture Group last night.
+I trusted you enjoyed your Return to Paradise Culture Group last night.
 These are the same nephews and nieces you will see cleaning your rooms, serving your table and carrying your bags today.
 We are proud of them and they work hard to make you feel welcome.
 Enjoy watching our fire dancers, but girls, listen to Aunty – don’t let your menfolk try this at home.
-It is real fire.
+It is a real fire.
 He will only end up setting fire to the plumbing fixtures in his nether regions and then make a big fuss about nothing and just want sympathy.

 For more inspiring tips and advice on Samoa, read …‘ What to do while holidaying in Samoa?’